 Tucson Water, Arizona, USA – Planned Advanced Water Purification Facility

-In exchange for the funding, Tucson Water will conserve a total of 56,000 acre-feet (69,000 million litres) of water in Lake Mead in a ten-year period – equivalent to enough water to serve thousands of Tucson households.
+In exchange for $86.7 million in funding from the Bureau of Reclamation, Tucson Water will conserve a total of 56,000 acre-feet of water in Lake Mead in a ten-year period – equivalent to enough water to serve thousands of Tucson households.
 This innovative project not only supports long-term water reliability but also strengthens regional water security across Southern Arizona.

-By investing in advanced purification technology today, we’re protecting Tucson’s water future for generations to come.
+By investing in advanced purification technology today, Tucson is protecting its water future for generations to come.

 Read more about Pure Water Tucson